nickolanack/ns-track-lib/README.md

 # ns-track-lib
-A Collection of Mapping tools used with NativeScript and Google Maps SDK for ios and android
+Just a collection of mapping tools for NativeScript using Google Maps SDK for ios and android